Biography

 -Vivianne Jeanson-Delorme, La Scena Musicale

-Born in Gatineau, Québec, Lucie discovered performing arts through musical theater at Artishow school, where she evolved for 8 years.
-This style will always have an influence on her approach to music and the stage.
+Originally from Gatineau, Quebec, Lucie discovered the stage through musical theatre at École Artishow, where she trained for eight years.
+This background continues to influence her artistic approach to music and performance.